top of page

 • After you have Part C completed, you will need to return a photocopy of all the documents listed above plus Part C in duplicate.

 • NOTE: You only need to return Part C and duplicates of everything above after your have met with your Family Doctor.
-All other documents (Part A & B, Vaccination Record and Health Card Photocopy), return that ASAP.
-In our experience, scheduling your Family Doctor visit as close to June as you can works very well.
+Return all other documents ASAP (Part A & B, Vaccination Record and Health Card Photocopy).

 STEP 5

-Reviewed and Signed Troop 58 Parents Pledge
+Review and Sign Troop 58 Parents Pledge

 It takes a lot to effectively run Troop 58.
 Following Crossover, we will have around 90 scouts and without volunteers we cannot offer a healthy and productive program.
 While Scouts BSA is led by the scouts, there is plenty of help needed by the parents and other family members.
 A small bit of support from you will help take pressure off of other leaders.
 Please reach out to us for more information and we will also schedule time very soon to review opportunities.
 Please print this form, sign and return to the troop.